vozhyk-/emacs/README.md

 ## TODO

-Higher:
-- hourglass?
-- tooltip?
+- tooltip.

-Lower:
-- no toolbar.
+- toolbar.
-- no menubar.
+- menubar.
-- sometimes cursor are left at the end of line.
-- fullscreen not supported.
+- fullscreen?
-- does not work on pure gtk+-3 with X11.
+- not works on pure gtk+-3 with X11.
 - so many features not supported.

 ## ImageMagick